Thomas Egenton Hogg

-Thomas Egenton Hogg (1828–1898) was a master in the Confederate States Navy who participated in raids on Union ships during the American Civil War.
+Thomas Egenton Hogg (1828 – December 8, 1898) was a Confederate naval officer who participated in raids on Union ships during the American Civil War.
 He was captured and sentenced to death, but was eventually released from prison, after which he became a businessman and railroad promoter in the U.S. state of Oregon.
 He worked to build the Oregon Pacific Railroad, though his dream to create a transcontinental railroad with its western terminus on the Oregon Coast was never realized.

 Early life

 Hogg was born in Cecil County, Maryland, in 1828, the son of William Hogg, a prominent Baltimore merchant, and Jane Moffitt Hogg.
 By 1861, Hogg had moved to Louisiana.
 That year, the state seceded from the United States of America and joined the Confederacy, and Hogg was sympathetic to their cause.

 Civil War

 On November 16, 1863, Hogg and five other Confederate sympathizers from Ireland boarded the Joseph L. Gerrity, a Union schooner loaded with cotton, in Matamoros, Mexico.
 On November 26, they seized the ship without harming the crew and then abandoned them on the Yucatán Peninsula.
 The pirate crew proceeded to Belize in the British Honduras, where with forged documents that gave the ship the new name Eureka, they sold the ship's cargo.
 By this time, the ship's real crew had alerted British authorities; Hogg and one other man escaped into Nicaragua and across the Isthmus of Panama, but British authorities captured three others in Liverpool, charging them with piracy.

 Word of Hogg's success in capturing the ship and eluding capture reached Confederate Navy Secretary Stephen Mallory.
 In May 1864, Mallory instructed Hogg to seize a Union steamship, either the Salvador or the Guatemala, and use it for commerce raiding of Union shipping along the West Coast and the whaling fleet in the Pacific Ocean.
 On November 10, 1864, Hogg's party boarded the Salvador in Panama City to carry out the plan, but Union officials had received word of the plot and a party from the USS Lancaster arrested Hogg and his men.

 Hogg was sentenced by a military commission to be hanged for violating the rules of war, but his sentence was commuted to life imprisonment by Union General Irvin McDowell.
 Hogg began serving his sentence at Alcatraz in 1864 and was transferred to San Quentin in August 1865.
-On May 7, 1866, he was released from prison by another order issued by General McDowell.
+On May 7, 1866, he was released from prison on the orders of President Andrew Johnson.